cs-uob/COMSM0085/docs/organisation.md

 ## Assessment

-The unit will be assessed via two 1-hour multiple-choice tests that will be delivered during term time in special additional sessions that week -- these should already be in your timetable.
+The unit will be assessed via two 1-hour tests that will be delivered during term time -- these should soon be in your timetable.

-The first test will take place in Week 19, and will cover all content from [part 1](exercises/part1) of the unit (Weeks 13-17).
+The first test will take place in a special session in Week 19, and will cover all content from [Part 1](exercises/part1) of the unit (Weeks 13-17).

-The second test will take place in Week 23, and will cover all content from [part 2](exercises/part2) of the unit (Weeks 19-22), barring the Complete Application exercises, which you will tackle later in Week 23.
+The second test will take place in the lab slot for Week 24, and will cover all content from [Part 2](exercises/part2) of the unit (Weeks 19-23).

+Your assessment is based on the _combined_ result of your performance on these two tests.
+If you pass on the combined result, you pass, even if you failed one of the tests.
+If you fail on the combined result, you fail, even if you passed one of the tests.

+The resit will be a 2-hour paper-based multiple-choice examination taken during the summer reassessment period, covering _both_ Part 1 and Part 2.
+It is only possible to resit the assessment overall, not to resit only one of the tests.

 ## Schedule